Gilbern: Gilbern Genie

 In 1966 a larger, more up-market model, the Genie, appeared at the London Motor Show.
 It could be had with either a 2.5- or 3-litre Ford Essex V6 engine and gearbox with optional overdrive, but the steering and back axle were still BMC units from the MGB.
 The engine was fitted with a twin-choke Weber carburetor on most cars, although a small number were built with Tecalemit Jackson fuel injection.
 The rear suspension differed from the MG in having coil-spring/damper units and trailing arms.
 On early Genies, the rear axle was located with a Panhard rod, which was then changed to a Watts linkage on later examples.

 The 2.5-litre version was dropped in 1968.
 In 1969, a complete car cost around £2000.

 Gilbern Invader

 The final car was the Invader, introduced in July 1969 and based on the Genie but with improved chassis and larger brakes.
 The front suspension now came from the MGC and the chassis was strengthened.
 It took the brand further upmarket with fittings such as electric windows and walnut-veneered dashboard.
-The Invader was available as a complete car and from 1970 an estate version was also produced.
+The Invader was available as a complete car and from 1970 an estate version was also produced, though production was limited to 68 estates.
 Automatic or manual gearbox with overdrive were available.

-It was updated to the Mk II version in 1971.
+A Mark II model was launched in October 1971 at the London Motor Show which was similar to the original 1969 model but with new reclining front seats.